smartrent/elixir-styler/docs/control_flow_macros.md

 ### Replace with `if`

-Given Styler rewrites trivial `case` to `if`, it shouldn't be a surprise that that same rule means that `with` can be rewritten to `if` in some cases.
+Given Quokka rewrites trivial `case` to `if`, it shouldn't be a surprise that that same rule means that `with` can be rewritten to `if` in some cases.

 ```elixir
 # Given: